nzjess/softsync/README.md

 Now reconstruct based on the `hello.txt` file, but this time using the symbolic option:

-`softsync cp -R alpha:omega bar/hello.txt --reconstruct --symbolic`
+`softsync cp -R alpha:omega bar/hello.txt --reconstruct --sync=symbolic`

 This yields: